 Also vital is the cooperation of the piercee to care for the piercing adequately.
 Following the piercing the use of ice, rest, and elevation (just like with any wound) drastically diminishes the aftermath.
 An over-the-counter non-steroidal anti-inflammatory taken according to package instructions for the first few days can also help to keep swelling down.
 Most piercees report little or no bleeding and a minimum of swelling for a few days.
 Tongue and other oral piercings heal extremely quickly and uneventfully when all aspects are handled according to accepted practice.

 Highly suggested for optimal safety is to replace the initial jewelry (which has some extra room to allow for the usual amount of initial swelling) with a snugger piece which fits closer to the body.
 There is then less chance of contacting the jewelry with the teeth and other oral structures.
-Also, balls made of acrylic can be worn inside the mouth to minimize risk of damage to the teeth.
+Also, balls made of an approved polymer can be worn inside the mouth to minimize risk of damage to the teeth.
 Further, a smaller ball can be worn on the underside of the tongue to reduce contact with the sublingual portion of the oral cavity.
 These and other precautions can be taken which bring risk of getting and wearing oral piercings to a negligible level.

 Many of our colleagues have dedicated tremendous time and effort to become highly educated and skillful specialists.
 To disparage us and our field offhandedly without taking the details into consideration is not an accurate or helpful response.
 Particularly since many individuals still desire oral piercings, and intend to get them, it is far more constructive to provide accurate information and specific guidelines on what one should look for in a piercer.
 Please see our informational brochure Choosing a Piercer for details.

 This organization of committed professionals upholds an extremely high standard of safety and hygiene.
 Members’ web sites can also be accessed for additional information.